PackFitter

 Can You Pack for 5 Days in a Carry-On?

-Yes — a standard carry-on works for most 5-day trips.
-A 30–40L bag handles this trip length comfortably.
+A 30–40L carry-on handles most 5-day trips comfortably.
 You'd only need to think about bag size if you're adding a laptop, extra shoes, or cold-weather layers.

 5-Day Packing List